 Researching granddad’s regiment had two positive outcomes.
-One was correcting an error on Harry Marsh’s grave in Medjez-el-Bab War Cemetery and the second, via the help of the members of ww2talk.com, was putting Freddie Friend in touch with Harry Marsh’s family.
+One was correcting an error in Harry Marsh’s burial records and the second, via the help of the members of ww2talk.com, was putting Freddie Friend in touch with Harry Marsh’s family.
 I will cover that story in another blog post.

 Gunner Henry “Harry” Marsh, 4126455, was killed on the 24th April 1943 during a German air attack on the Bou Arada road.
 The war diary states that Gunner Marsh was killed by an AA shell.
 The fragmentation of the shell(s) amongst the rocks injured Gunner Moncton and mortally wounded Gunner Marsh.

 When I first compared the list of unit casualties in Jeremy White’s “The Devons” to the war diary and the Commonwealth War Grave Commission (CWGC) entries, I could see something was amiss, because Henry Marsh’s unit was described as “19 Field Regiment”.
 Not discounting some quirk of military administration and the possibility he had been posted I visited Freddie Friend in March 2014 and asked him about Harry Marsh.
 The air attack was seared in Freddie Friend’s memory, because Harry Marsh died in his arms.